Tajima Kokubun-ji: History

-Recovered artifacts, including many roof tiles, earthenware and wooden items are preserved at the Museum of Tajima Kokufu and Kokubunji (但馬国府・国分寺館) at site The temple is located a five-minute walk from Ebara Station on the JR West San'yo Main Line railway.
+Recovered artifacts, including many roof tiles, earthenware and mokkan as well as other wooden items are preserved at the Museum of Tajima Kokufu and Kokubunji (但馬国府・国分寺館) at site The temple is located a five-minute walk from Ebara Station on the JR West San'yo Main Line railway.
+The mokkan are a designated Tangible Cultural Property of Toyooka City.